What kinds of water birds can you find in Colorado?

 - Small water bird with a long, slender bill.

-- Breeding males have an unmistakable large black crest that has a large white patch on each side.
+- Breeding males have an unmistakable large black crest with a large white patch on each side.
 Yellow eyes.

-Appearance-wise, Hooded Merganser’s are one of my favorite water birds.
+Appearance-wise, Hooded Mergansers are among my favorite water birds in Colorado.
 Seeing a breeding male with its large black and white crest erected is a beautiful sight.
-Look for these ducks in shallow ponds and rivers in summer, while in winter, they move to unfrozen lakes or bays.

 Hooded Merganser Range Map